Best Health Insurance for Pregnant Women

 It depends on the policy.
 Any health insurance policy that is required to follow ACA guidelines can't consider pregnancy a preexisting condition.
 This includes plans that you buy through the marketplace, most plans you buy directly from an insurance company and group health insurance plans.
 You can't be denied coverage or charged a higher amount if you are pregnant when you buy the plan.
 Some plans, like short-term health insurance plans and some supplemental insurance plans, aren't required to follow ACA guidelines and might consider pregnancy a preexisting condition.

-What to do if you're pregnant and don't have insurance?
+What should you do if you're pregnant and don't have insurance?

 If you're pregnant and don't have insurance coverage, your best option is to see if you qualify for Medicaid.
 If it's between Nov.
 1 and Jan.
 15, you also might be able to get coverage on HealthCare.gov.
 If you can't buy a plan and can't get Medicaid, local health centers and community programs may be an option.

-Is it better to have HMO or PPO when pregnant?
+Is it better to have an HMO or PPO when pregnant?

 Methodology and sources